 “Additionally, if you start a charter in Greece and leave Greek waters to say Albania or Turkey, the entire Greek VAT is waived,” she says.

-Outside of Europe, Hatcher points to charters in New England as another way to pinch pennies on an undoubtedly pricey pastime.
+, Hatcher points to charters in New England as another way to pinch pennies on an undoubtedly pricey pastime.
 But pay attention to your departure port.

 “Only charters starting out of Rhode Island and Maine are zero taxes,” she says.
 “If you start in New York or Massachusetts, you have to pay state sales tax on the charter fee.”